wout/dendro/README.md

 ]
 ```

-**Note**: Unfortunately, none of the Cardano explorers display the metadata as
+**Note**: Unfortunately, none of the Cardano explorers displays the metadata as
 JSON.
 Meaning the keys are not wrapped in double quotes.
 Valid JSON would be
 `"age": 1` instead of `age: 1`.
 There's a small helper included in this repo to
-fix this, so you'll only have to copy and past that's given to you. 🎉️
+fix this, so you'll only have to copy and paste what's given to you. 🎉️

 Now, let's get started.
 Open the file called `playground.cr`.
 It has some
 example code you can use as a starting point: